jd41/nest-simulator/doc/index.rst

 ------------------------------

 Let's test the glossary! :hoverxref:`editing`

+This should become a hoverxref link to a glossary entry! |model|

 NEST 3.0 provides a more intuitive experience with simplified yet versatile handling and manipulation of nodes and connections.